Who can file a complaint with the Michigan Department of Licensing and Regulatory Affairs (LARA)?

 LARA will usually assign an investigator to investigate the allegations documented in the complaint.
 Normally the investigator will obtain relevant documents and contact the professional who is the subject of the complaint for an interview.
 In some instances, the investigator will initiate the contact by telephone and might begin to ask questions during the initial conversation.
 If LARA determines based on the documentation and interviews that a violation has not occurred, then LARA will end the investigation and close the file.
 If the file is closed, then the investigation (and the information and documents generated as a result) will remain confidential and not accessible to the general public.

 By contrast, if LARA believes there might have been a violation of law or the standard of care, then LARA will often proceed to retain an expert witness to review the information and documents generated by the investigation.
 LARA may consider the expert’s opinion in deciding whether or not to proceed with an administrative complaint.
-An administrative complaint is a formal complaint against a healthcare provider (or other licensed professional) that is filed by LARA as the Petitioner when LARA believes there has been a violation of law or the applicable standard of care.
+An administrative complaint is a formal complaint against a healthcare provider (or other licensed professional) that is filed by LARA as the complaining party when LARA believes there has been a violation of law or the applicable standard of care.
+By contrast, when the word “complaint” is used herein without the word “administrative” preceding it, this is meant to refer to an initial complaint that is filed with LARA (not by LARA), often on its website, rather than to an administrative complaint, which is filed by LARA as the complaining party (as described above).

 Why should I retain an attorney to assist with a LARA licensing investigation?